 4 required seminars

 covering the basics of the course development cycle.
 These seminars will

 be offered at least once in the fall and once in the spring.
 These

 seminars represent the “core curriculum” of GTA.
 Participants are required to answer

 reflection-oriented questions regarding each seminar topic.
 These

 - Writing a CV As an alternative to this workshop you may attend a consoling session with the A&M Career Center.
 They will be able to provide you with a form that indicates that you're taken the session.
 Please return this form to one of the GTA leaders to get credit for the workshop.

 - Creating a Syllabus

-Up to 5 of the required or elective seminars may be viewed online instead of attending the actual seminars.
+Up to 2 of the required or elective seminars may be viewed online instead of attending the actual seminars.
 If the student is unable to attend due to academic or geographic considerations they may request the distance option allowing the entire program to be done remotely.
-For each seminar viewed online, the student will need to fill out a "Video Summary" form in eLearning instead of the regular seminar reflection.
+For each seminar viewed online, the student will need to fill out a "Video Quiz" form in eCampus instead of the regular seminar reflection.